 it is more important with bright paint colors to get your paint consistency correct than it is with darker colors.
 The pigment in the paint seems to be less dense and it is easy to get separation if you paint straight out of the pot or don’t prepare it correctly.

-I like to use a couple drops of flow improver mixed into my red paint to get it to flow better.
-It really make a difference, and I have better coverage than if I use a couple drops of water like I can do with most other colors.
+I like to use a couple of drops of flow improver mixed into my red paint to get it to flow better.
+It really makes a difference, and I have better coverage than if I use a couple of drops of water like I can do with most other colors.

 You need more than one layer